A generalized mass-to-horizon relation: a new global approach to entropic cosmologies and its connection to $\Lambda$CDM: Introduction

 The holographic principle \cite{tHooft:1993dmi, Susskind:1994vu} states that, given any closed surface, we can represent all that happens inside it by degrees of freedom on that surface.
 It can be seen as the generalisation of Bekenstein entropy for black holes, and, in the cosmological context of a Universe with a cosmological boundary, it implies that the degrees of freedom in the bulk of the Universe can be mapped to the two-dimensional boundary of the Universe.
 With these assumptions, Bekenstein entropy, Hawking temperature, and other thermodynamic quantities can be defined and associated with the cosmological horizon.

-In order to apply the consistent thermodynamic relations on the horizon, mass and energy must be associated with the cosmic horizon.
-In particular, Bekenstein entropy and Hawking temperature can be related through the Clausius relation, $dE = c^{2} dM = T dS$, and a linear mass-to-horizon relation (MHR), $M = \frac{c^2}{G} L$ (with $L$ the cosmological horizon).
+In order to apply the \textit{``consistent''} thermodynamic relations on the horizon, the entropy $S$, the mass $M$ and the energy $E$ must be associated with the cosmic horizon in accordance with the holographic principle.
+In particular, Bekenstein entropy and Hawking temperature can be related through the Clausius relation, $dE = c^{2} dM = T dS$, and a linear mass-to-horizon relation (MHR), $M = \frac{c^2}{G} L$ (with $L$ the cosmological horizon, $c$ the speed of light and $G$, the graviational constant).

+By ``consistent'', in the following, we mean that the area law for the Bekenstein-Hawking entropy can always be obtained \textit{if}: \textit{(1.)} we identify the thermodynamic energy $E$ with the black hole mass $M$ and the system temperature with the Hawking temperature; \textit{(2.)} we use a linear MHR; and \textit{(3.)} we assume the Clausius relation, thus \textit{(4.)} finally yielding Bekenstein entropy.

+This also implies that the mass-energy relation ($E=M$) associated with the horizon should be derived by the Clausius relation with MHR, when temperature and entropy are defined on the horizon in accorance with the holographic principle.
+The Bekenstein-Hawking case makes this clear, but the Clausius relation results in an inconsistent mass-energy relation for the horizons when Hawking temperature is introduced along with nonextensive entropies on the horizons \cite{Nojiri:2021czz,Cimdiker:2022ics}.
+This means that, aside from Bekenstein entropy, the Hawking temperature is inconsistent with nonextensive entropies \cite{Cimdiker:2022ics}.

+Naturally, one question arises: can we, using the holographic principle, use nonextensive entropies on the horizons other than Bekenstein entropy?
+We have two options for responding to this inquiry.

+First, we must rely on the thermodynamic notion of nonextensive entropies and use the Clausius and the linear mass horizon relation to obtain the related temperatures (which will differ from the Hawking temperature) \cite{Cimidiker:2023kle}.
+This approach allows us to avoid inconsistencies, but establishing physical explanations for these temperatures is difficult because quantum field theory cannot justify them.

+Second, because the Hawking temperature is the only justified temperature on the horizon in terms of surface gravity, it is critical to define consistent thermodynamic quantities while using the Hawking temperature on the horizon within the nonextensive setup in order to obtain the correct mass-energy relation consistent with the holographic principle.
+In [20], instead of utilizing the equivalent Tsallis-Cirto temperature $T_{TC}$, the authors employed Hawking temperature $T_{BH}$ with Tsallis-Cirto black hole entropy, $S_{TC}$ for $\delta = 3/2$.
+Combining $T_{BH}$ and $S_{TC}$ with the linear $M-L$ relation results in an incorrect mass-energy relation for all $\delta>0$ values (except for $\delta=1$, when it reduces to conventional Bekenstein), which contradicts the holographic principle.